 DISCLAIMERS.

-EXCEPT AS EXPRESSLY PROVIDED IN THIS USA, KOR WILL USE ITS BEST EFFORTS TO PROVIDE ALL SERVICES AND DOCUMENTATION CONTEMPLATED HEREIN, WHICH SERVICES AND DOCUMENTATION ARE PROVIDED ON AN “AS IS,” “AS AVAILABLE” BASIS, WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT, AND IMPLIED WARRANTIES ARISING FROM COURSE OF DEALING OR COURSE OF PERFORMANCE, AND AS BETWEEN THE PARTIES, CLIENT BEARS THE SOLE RISK OF OPERATION AND USE OF THE SERVICES, AND THE QUALITY AND PERFORMANCE THEREOF.
+EXCEPT AS EXPRESSLY PROVIDED IN THIS USA, KOR WILL USE ITS BEST EFFORTS TO PROVIDE ALL SERVICES AND DOCUMENTATION CONTEMPLATED HEREIN, WHICH SERVICES AND DOCUMENTATION ARE PROVIDED ON AN “AS IS,” “AS AVAILABLE” BASIS, WITHOUT WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT, AND IMPLIED WARRANTIES ARISING FROM COURSE OF DEALING OR COURSE OF PERFORMANCE, AND AS BETWEEN THE PARTIES, CLIENT BEARS THE SOLE RISK OF ITS OWN OPERATION AND USE OF THE SERVICES.
 WITHOUT LIMITING THE GENERALITY OF THE FOREGOING AND SUBJECT TO SECTION 10, CLIENT EXPRESSLY ACKNOWLEDGES THAT (i) USE OF THE SERVICES COULD RESULT IN THE LOSS, UNAUTHORIZED DISCLOSURE, DISTORTION, MODIFICATION, AND/OR CORRUPTION OF CLIENT DATA AND OTHER CLIENT PROPERTY, AND (ii) NONE OF THE SERVICES OR DOCUMENTATION CONSTITUTE, OR ARE INTENDED TO CONSTITUTE OR BE A SUBSTITUTE FOR, ANY FINANCIAL, TAX, TRADING, INVESTMENT, ACCOUNTING, LEGAL, REGULATORY, COMPLIANCE OR OTHER PROFESSIONAL ADVICE OR OTHER PROFESSIONAL SERVICES, OF ANY KIND.

 LIMITATION OF LIABILITY.